 John Wesley Harding

-Bob Dylan’s 1966 motorcycle accident was a catalyst for a major change in lifestyle – he retreated from the limelight, embracing family life, and moving to Woodstock.
-While he was the forefront of stretching the parameters of popular music in 1965 and 1966, his 1967 music was markedly different, acoustic and inspired by Hank Williams and The Bible.
+Bob Dylan’s 1966 motorcycle accident was a catalyst for a major change in lifestyle – he retreated from the limelight, embraced family life, and moved to Woodstock.
+While he was at the forefront of stretching the parameters of popular music in 1965 and 1966, his 1967 music was markedly different, acoustic and inspired by Hank Williams and The Bible.
 Despite the changes, 1967 was his most prolific year as a writer, recording dozens of demos with The Band as The Basement Tapes, which weren’t released until 1975, and then recording John Wesley Harding in Nashville.

 After the rich textures of Blonde on Blonde, John Wesley Harding is stark, with Dylan’s writing newly economical and mostly centred on a trio, just Dylan with a rhythm section of Kenny Buttrey and Charlie McCoy. it was originally planned for The Band’s Robbie Robertson and Garth Hudson to overdub parts but it was decided to let the original recordings stand, a decision at odds with the rich, psychedelic albums of the era, like Sgt.
 Peppers and Surrealistic Pillow.

 The minimalist treatment suits these songs – while they may initially appear slight, they’re some of Dylan’s best work.
-The most well known song is ‘All Along the Watchtower’, taken from the book of Isaiah in The Bible; it was an unsuccessful single but Jimi Hendrix’s psychedelic cover placed it in the annals of classic rock.
+The most well-known song is ‘All Along the Watchtower’, taken from the book of Isaiah in The Bible; it was an unsuccessful single but Jimi Hendrix’s psychedelic cover placed it in the annals of classic rock.
 Songs like ‘I Pity the Poor Immigrant’ are melodically rooted in British folk.
 After a bleak set of morality tales like ‘The Ballad Of Frankie Lee And Judas Priest’, John Wesley Harding ends with two warmer, country flavoured songs, notably ‘I’ll Be Your Baby Tonight’..

-It’s hard to know what Dylan’s audience would have made of John Wesley Harding at the time – it’s almost a 180 degree reversal from the musical richness and verbal verbosity of Blonde on Blonde.
-But in retrospect it stands as one of Dylan’s best records.
+It’s hard to know what Dylan’s audience would have made of John Wesley Harding at the time – it’s almost a 180-degree reversal from the musical richness and verbal verbosity of Blonde on Blonde.
+But in retrospect, it stands as one of Dylan’s best records.

 Van Morrison made a trio of tuneful, satisfied albums that are known his domestic trilogy, and which reflect his happy settled life in Woodstock.
 Nashville Skyline, which marginally pre-dates the Morrison records, is very much in the same vein, a tuneful, but often slight record of country tunes.
 While John Wesley Harding offered a unique take on country, with the minimal arrangements and Biblical, foreboding lyrics, Nashville Skyline is lyrically conventional, sticking to common country themes.
 There’s little to identify it as a Dylan album, and even his voice is different – Dylan quit smoking temporarily, and his voice here is a pleasant country croon.

 Aside from the reworking on ‘Girl From The North Country’ with Johnny Cash, there are only two songs that have been identified as definitely written before the recording sessions.
-Perhaps not coincidentally, they’re the two strongest tracks .’Lay Lady Lay’ is the best known song, filled with alliteration, (“lay lady lay”, “big brass bed”).
+Perhaps not coincidentally, they’re the two strongest tracks .’Lay Lady Lay’ is the best-known song, filled with alliteration, (“lay lady lay”, “big brass bed”).
 My favourite interpretation of the excellent, introspective lead single ‘I Threw It All Away’ is that it concerns Dylan’s relationship with his muse.
 But elsewhere the material does sound a little like a writer struggling for inspiration, and making songs up in the studio – pieces like the endearingly silly wordplay of ‘Peggy Day’ are fun, but not among Dylan’s best.

 1970, not rated